 Impressively, the Nexus 7 will be out in mid-July, with the UK Google Play store currently saying that devices will ship in two-to-three weeks.
 If it's anything like as good as it looks on paper, this will be the Android tablet to buy.

+Microsoft Surface Looks like Windows 8 iPad with standard keyboard.
 Surface was the name for Microsoft's big touch table with cool effects like a water pond which was never shrunk down to a tablet.

 Summary: Microsoft’s new Surface tablets are exquisitely engineered, and no one can accuse them of being me-too products.
 Yesterday’s launch was impressive, but it also left many questions unanswered.